 GUWellness (and Benefits!)
 Fairs

 Come get your free health screenings, flu shot and seated massage.
 As always, the big fair at Yates Field House will feature plenty of resources for being healthier at work, home and play.
 Drop by the Open Enrollment Lab to get help with from the OFSB for making your GMS elections or any other enrollment questions you have.
 Benefit plan representatives from all our insurance and retirement plans will also be available to answer your 2016 benefit questions.

-Benefits Brown Bag with Charles DeSantis, Chief Benefits Officer
+Benefits Q&A with Charles DeSantis, Chief Benefits Officer

-Wednesday, November 9, Zoom Virtual Meeting - Register
+Monday, November 13, Virtual Zoom meeting, - Register

 Are you a Savvy Health Care Consumer?